BenShackell/SGD213_Task-2-Wiki/Home.md

 # SGD213 Client Requirements Specification

-Welcome!
-If you don't know what you are doing here, jump over to the [Task 2](Task2.md) page for help.

-Delete out all of the useless stuff in your Wiki whenever you like (eg. the Old Structure stuff below).
-Don't delete important stuff though!

 ## Introduction
 This wiki discusses the client requirements for the <PROJECT_NAME> project.
 This project is being completed by <TEAM_NAME> for <CLIENT_NAME>.
-The handover date for the project is the XXth of YY.
-Add something
+The handover date for the project is the 31/05/2024

 ## Table of Contents